microsoft/debug-adapter-protocol/specification.md

      * 'attachForSuspendedLaunch': A project launcher component has launched a new process in a suspended state and then asked the debugger to attach.
      */
     startMethod?: 'launch' | 'attach' | 'attachForSuspendedLaunch';

+    /**
+     * The size of a pointer or address for this process, in bits.
+This value may be used by clients when formatting addresses for display.
+     */
+    pointerSize?: number;
   };
 }
 ```